aramikuto/code-challenges/challenges/whitespace/interpreter/README.md

 **Note**: _This project is currently a work in progress._

-The compiler can be located in the [adjacent folder](../compiler/).
+The transpiler can be located in the [adjacent folder](https://github.com/aramikuto/whitescape).

 ## Usage